 - 3. Schedule an exam time through your advisor for no later than week 10 of the final semester of coursework.
-Possible outcomes of the oral exam are: - Pass - Needs revision (e.g., revise and re-present one or more of your topics) - Fail
+Possible outcomes of the oral exam are: - Pass - Needs revision (e.g., revise and re-present one or more of your topics) - Fail ends the student's pursuit of the M.A.L. degree at CWRU.
+Petitions for extensions must be filed by that same due date, but only extreme circumstances would influence the faculty to grant such an extension.

 The outcome of "Fail" ends the student's pursuit of the M.A.L. degree at Case Western Reserve University.
-Failure to schedule the exam by the due date delineated above also ends the student's pursuit of the M.A.L. degree at CWRU.
-Petitions for extensions must be filed by that same due date, but only extreme circumstances would influence the faculty to grant such an extension.
+Failure to schedule the exam by the due date delineated above also